British Car Brands (manufacturer car companies, logos)

 Marlin Logo

-The company was founded by Paul Moorhouse, who first made cars for personal use and then launched them into mass production.
+The company was founded by Paul Moorhouse, who initially produced cars for personal use before transitioning them into mass production.
 The first sales took place in 1979.

 Roadsters

-The British are romantic and love to ride together with the breeze, so roadsters are in great demand with them.
-Many companies produce two-seater cars with a retractable roof.
-Among them are Caterham, MEV, Elva.
+The British are romantic and like to ride with the wind, so roadsters are in great demand.
+Many companies produce two-seater cars with retractable roofs.
+Among them are Caterham, MEV, and Elva.

 Elemental